-Any size financial aid package is something to be grateful for, but you can be grateful and still ask for more.
-If you’ve done the math and your financial aid is not enough, you might consider doing just that.
+Any financial aid is something to be grateful for, but you can be grateful and still ask for more.
+If you’ve done the math and your financial aid is not enough to cover college costs, you might consider doing just that.

 But what if you don’t know how to ask for more financial aid?
-Though there’s no guarantee you will get more money, it’s a straightforward process that’s worth a shot.
+Although there’s no guarantee you will get more money, filing an appeal is a straightforward process that’s worth a shot.

 How to ask for more financial aid